Dry January? Try these 9 tasty non-alcoholic drinks

-Feeling over-served from the holidays, many of us are embarking on a Dry January, giving up alcohol as we tackle our health-focused resolutions.
+Feeling over-served from the holidays, many of us have been embarking on a Dry January, giving up alcohol as we tackle our health-focused resolutions.
 But non-alcoholic and low-proof drinks don’t have to be boring.
 Thanks to innovators in the beverage space, we can now enjoy myriad mocktails, booze-free beers, and more.
-Gone are the days of sad approximations of your favorite spirits; we've entered a new era of delicious, thoughtfully-crafted non-alcoholic drinks options so you can take a mindful approach to revamping your home bar, or stock up on libations for future gatherings that won't leave you or your guests with hangovers.

 Non-alcoholic spirits